 “When I arrived at the hospital in Chicago, the first question they asked was, ‘Do you have insurance?’”
 Boyd recalled.
 She remembers using her credit card to cover the hospital inpatient copay.
 She then arranged an installment plan so she could pay her roughly $3,000 in her hospital copay and coinsurance.
 However, Boyd wondered about the other bills.
 “I was so worried.
 Who would help me pay them?”

-An out-of-pocket maximum is the most a covered individual or family has to pay for medical expenses, including prescriptions, each year.
-If a covered member or family reaches the out-of-pocket maximum during the year, the health plan then pays 100% of all eligible health expenses until the end of the year.
+An out-of-pocket maximum is the most a covered individual or family has to pay for covered medical expenses, including prescriptions, each year.
+If a covered member or family reaches the in-network out-of-pocket maximum during the year, the health plan then pays 100% of all eligible in-network health expenses until the end of the year.
 Every Texas Employees Group Benefits Program (GBP) health plan includes an out-of-pocket maximum for covered in-network care and prescriptions.
 The in-network out-of-pocket maximum for Plan Year 2020 in all plans is $6,750 for individual coverage and $13,500 for family coverage.
-There is no out-of-pocket maximum for out-of-network expenses in any GBP health plan.
+There is no out-of-pocket maximum for out-of-network expenses in any GBP health plan, which is another reason to stay in your plan’s network!

 “I honestly thought I would have to sell some of my personal property to cover expenses,” Boyd said.
 “But thanks to the state’s health insurance, I did not lose what I own to pay all those medical bills.”